 These days, in Korea, there has been a great spiritual revival movement through QT-centered church ministry under the leadership of a woman pastor Kim Yang-jae.
 The one main activity in the church is to join together in sharing sincere QT reflection.
 They open their life in the light of the word of God before the community of God’s people with sincere reflection and application of God’s word into their practical lives.
 When they did so, amazing healing and transformation arose in many wounded men and woman.
 Many broken and suffering people received God’s healing and transformation.
 Their joining together in genuine sharing with others in words and prayers became very powerful and contagious and now the church has grown up to the number of 10,000 members within 10 years.
-Amazing thing is that this great work of God began from a small group meeting under the leadership of a nameless lay woman believer who met Jesus personally through deep self bible study and meditation on the word of God and later became a woman pastor.
+An amazing thing is that this great work of God began from a small group meeting under the leadership of a nameless lay woman believer who met Jesus personally through deep self bible study and meditation on the word of God and later became a pastor.
 This exemplary work of God is actually very similar to our UBF reflection writing and sharing ministry and united prayer.
-I pray that we may keep our precious heritage from our ancestors of faith; joining together in sharing sincere reflection of God’s word and united prayer so that God may use us continuously in saving young students in campus.
+I pray that we may keep our precious heritage from our ancestors of faith; joining together in sharing sincere reflection of God’s word and united prayer so that God may use us continuously in saving young students in this campus.

 Finally, when they joined together in prayer, how often did they pray?
 They prayed constantly.
 As for us, how often do we have to pray to be filled with the Holy Spirit?
 Constantly!
 Unceasingly!
 Continually!
 1 Thessalonians 5:17&18 says, “Pray continually..., ; for this is the will of God for you in Christ.”